 On June 8, 1894, 393 Beacon was purchased from Harriet Randall’s estate by Josephine (Forbush) Johnson, the wife of Samuel Johnson, II, a dry goods merchant.
 They had married in February of 1894 and had then lived briefly at 369 Beacon with her sisters, Ada and Maria Forbush.
 The Johnsons continued continued to live at 393 Beacon during the 1900-1901 winter season, but moved thereafter to Milton.

 On December 5, 1901, 393 Beacon was acquired from Josephine Johnson by the trustees under the will of Samuel Johnson’s father, Dr. Amos Howe Johnson, and it became the home of Samuel Johnson’s mother, Frances Seymour (Benjamin) Johnson.
 She previously had lived in an apartment at 330 Dartmouth.

 During the 1905-1906 winter season, Frances Johnson’s son, Philip Seymour Johnson, a broker, lived with her.
 He was a widower and in February of 1906, he married again, to Edith Atherton.
-They moved to Brookline.
+They moved to Brookline after their marriage.

-Frances Johnson continued to live at 393 Beacon until her death in December of 1912, joined from about 1911 by her granddaughter, Josephine Johnson, the daughter of Samuel and Josephine Johnson.
+Frances Johnson continued to live at 393 Beacon until her death in December of 1912, joined from about 1911 by her granddaughter, Josephine Marie Johnson, the daughter of Samuel and Josephine Johnson.

 393 Beacon continued to be owned by the trust established under Amos Johnson’s will.